Did you know?

 The Coastal Community Engagement Program has been developed to maximise community understanding of natural coastal processes and management strategies.
 Bridging the gap between coastal decision makers and other stakeholders is necessary for sustainable coastal management.
 Community awareness, education and involvement are valuable tools towards long-term sustainable coastal systems.

-The Centre seeks to encourage valuable community interaction through six main programs:
+The Centre seeks to encourage valuable community interaction through four main programs:

 The Griffith EcoCentre, established in 2001, aims to increase interaction with the local community by promoting and delivering collaborative public awareness education programs on sustainable living.
 This is reflected through the Centre’s sustainable building design, its collaborative partnerships and its innovative program delivery.
 A unique partnership exists between Griffith University and Education Queensland through the positioning of Toohey Forest Environmental Education Centre.
 The TFEEC is based in the EcoCentre with a mission to develop and support environmental education through specialist programs for students, teachers and schools.